Advertising, Connected TV

 How Effective Is Advertising on TV?

-This begs the question: Are the largest brands in the world able to advertise on TV because they’re large, or are they large because they advertise on TV?
+But here’s the real question: Do brands advertise on TV because they’re big, or are they big because they advertise on TV?

 How Does TV Advertising Work?